djkimion007/Unicab/README.md

 * LM - landing module (when user starts the app, or exits driver or passenger module)
 * PM - passenger module
 * SM - services module

+Many features are either working well, or somewhat working, or not working at all - that's something to put in mind if you are trying this out for the very first time.

 ## Contact